gerstej9/city_explorer_api/README.md

 To get this app running one must create a backend platform that will intake a city search query and return the above specified information

 ## Architecture
-This program is utilizing JavaScript and API calls to yelp, locationIQ and a weather service to retrieve information.
+This program is utilizing JavaScript and API calls to yelp, locationIQ, Hiking Project, and WeatherBit to retrieve information.
 It is employing Heroku, Node.js, express, dotenv, and cors to run.

 ## Change Log